briansunter/graph/site/src/content/logseq/logseq-getting-started.md

 I highly suggest setting up a custom domain like yourname.com.

-You want the links you share to work forever, and if you own your own domain, you can switch away from netlify , whereas you can't if all your links have netlify.app in the domain.
+You want the links you share to work forever, and if you own your own domain, you can switch away from netlify later, whereas you can't if all your links have netlify.app in the domain.

 I think it's easiest to buy it through netlify.
 They will set everything up so the domain points to your website and just works.
 It costs 11.99 a year to own your own domain.
-You can transfer the domain name you buy to somewhere else , or set up an existing domain name you already own if you k how.
+You can transfer the domain name you buy to somewhere else later, or set up an existing domain name you already own if you know how.

 ![ ](/assets/image_1662087175738_0.png)